PuchatekwSzortach/books/books_to_read.md

 - The SPEED of Trust: The One Thing That Changes Everything - Stephen M .R.
 Covey
 - Only the Paranoid Survive: How to Exploit the Crisis Points That Challenge Every Company - Andrew S. Grove
 - A Sense of Urgency - John P. Kotter
+- The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change
+- An Elegant Puzzle: Systems of Engineering Management
+- Engineering Management for the Rest of Us
+- The First-Time Manager
+- Scaling Teams: Strategies for Building Successful Teams and Organizations

 ### Product development and design:
 - Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability - Steve Krug